parmegv/leap_doc/docs/design/nicknym.md

 *Why not use DANE/DNSSEC?* DANE is great for discovery and validation of server keys, but there are many reasons why it is not so good for user keys: DNS records are slow to update; DNS queries are observable, unlike HTTP over TLS; it is difficult for a provider to publish thousands of keys in DNS; it is much easier for a client to do a simple HTTP fetch (and more possible for HTML5 clients).
 Also, RSA Public keys will soon be too big for UDP packets (though this is not true of ECC), so putting keys in DNS will mean putting a URL to a key in DNS, so you might as well just use HTTP anyway.

 *Why not use Shared Secret?* Shared secrets, like with the Socialist Millionaire protocol, are cool in theory but prone to user error and frustration in practice.
-Was the secret "Invisible Zebra" or "invisibleZebra"?
+A typical user is not in a position to have established a prior secret with most of the people they need to make first contact with.
+Shared secrets also cannot be scaled to a group setting.
+Finally, shared secrets are often typed incorrectly (e.g. was the secret "Invisible Zebra" or "invisibleZebra"?
+This could be fixed with rules for secret normalization, but this is tricky and language specific).
 For the special case of advanced users with special security needs, however, a shared secret provides a much stronger validation than other methods of key binding (so long as the validation window is small).

 *Why not use Mail-back Verification?* If the provider distributes user keys, there is not any benefit to mail-back verification.
 The nicknym protocol could potentially benefit from a future enhancement to support mail-back for users on a non-cooperating legacy provider.
 However, at its best, mail-back is a very weak form of key validation.